Overview of Cisco CW9800L

 Note

-• The Cisco CW9800L Wireless Controller has an external power adapter.
+• The Cisco CW9800L hardware platform has an external power adapter.

-• The Alarm Bell LED is illuminated red, if the 10-G uplink ports are not connected to the switch.
+• For Wireless Controller operation, the Alarm Bell LED is illuminated red, if the 10-G uplink ports are not connected to the switch.
 This does not mean a system or hardware failure.
 When the interfaces are disabled in the controller, the red light remains off even when the controller is not connected.

 1